Cooking

 • If you like your chili spicy, add ¼ tsp. (or more) ground cayenne pepper with the other spices.

-• It is important to wait until the end to add the beans and cooked meat (as indicated in the instructions), if you cook them too long the beans can break down and the meat turns to a grainy texture.
+• It is important to wait until the end to add the beans and cooked meat, if you cook them too long the beans can break down and the meat turns to a grainy texture.

 • If you like noodles in your chili: Add 1 tbsp. of salt to a large pot of water, bring to a boil, add noodles and cook to al dente.
-Keep the noodles separate from the chili until ready to serve.
-If you add them to your chili, the noodles will absorb most of the liquid and will turn to mush:)
+Keep the noodles separate from the chili until ready to serve (this helps keep the noodles from turning to mush).

 Leave a Comment